 Recording Hours Worked

 All workers must sign in daily with your manager and sign out daily with a manager or company officer.
 Specifically, actors, narrators and security should sign in daily with your manager.
 All workers who require make-up application should also sign in with the make-up clerk.
 Make-up artists, wardrobe clerks, and tractor drivers should sign in daily at the ticket booth.
-Everyone, no matter classification, signs out daily at the end of the evening at the ticket booth.
+Everyone, no matter classification, signs out daily at the end of the evening with a manager.

 Payable hours will be kept by a company officer daily.
 Payable hours begin at dusk, which is when the charge occurs and end when the last attraction closes.
 All workers begin and end work at the same time unless otherwise noted by their manager.

 Pay Periods and Pay dates